scoconno/scoconno.github.io/mind/personal/notes.md

 ![image](Rikerquest.jpg)

 Both Thomas and William seem to have genuine memories of Riker's experiences.
 Both remember what it was like to step on to that malfunctioning transporter 8 years previously.
 Both have the same personal memories of Riker's childhood.
-If the psychological continuity view is correct, then at least least one of Thomas or William's memories must be, in fact, fake (since it cannot be the case that both Thomas and William are identical to Riker).
+If the psychological continuity view is correct, then at least one of Thomas or William's memories must be, in fact, fake (since it cannot be the case that both Thomas and William are identical to Riker).
 But we have no good reason to think that both men's memories are fake.
 Each were caused in the right way and each seems to have as much claim on Riker's previous life as the other.

 ## Conclusion
 Impasse!
 I hope you have enjoyed your introduction to this topic.
 Don't be disheartened that we don't know yet what personal identity consists in.
 Physicists are still learning about the basic constituents of matter and they have been studying that since at least the time of the Presocratics over two millennia ago.
-Some questions take many lifetimes to to answer.
+Some questions just take many lifetimes to to answer.
 Questions about what persons are and what our identity consists in could easily be one of those.